-Gary Swanson, multiple Emmy-award winning producer, chairs a Medill panel on new media challenges with Wall Street Journal journalist and bestselling author, Alec Klein, and Pulitzer prize nominee, Richard Roth; Colin Donald, Sunday Herald Business Editor, on media coverage of the 2015 Scottish referendum; Jon Elford, BBC Media Action Auditor on implementing media infrastructure programmes in developing countries; Paul Lowe, award-winning photojournalist, announces the IAFOR Documentary Photography Award winners; Jenna Stern, Hollywood actress and Law and Order regular, talks about roles for women in film; Geoffrey Beattie, the original UK Channel 4 “Big Brother” psychologist on the media and psychology; Gerard Goggin of Sydney University, media and mobile technologies expert; Rodney Hill; film scholar, Francis Ford Coppola archivist and Stanley Kubrick expert; John Erni, Hong Kong Lawyer and civil rights activist.
+Gary Swanson, multiple Emmy-award winning producer; Richard Roth, Pulitzer prize nominee; Colin Donald, Sunday Herald Business Editor; Jon Elford, BBC Media Action Auditor; Paul Lowe, award-winning photojournalist; Jenna Stern, Hollywood actress and Law and Order regular; Geoffrey Beattie, the original UK Channel 4 “Big Brother” psychologist; Gerard Goggin of Sydney University, media and mobile technologies expert; Rodney Hill, film scholar, Francis Ford Coppola archivist and Stanley Kubrick expert; John Erni, Hong Kong Lawyer and civil rights activist.

 Interdisciplinary Conferences with Media, Communication & Film Streams